cybertraining-dsc/sp21-599-356/assignments/assignment3/assignment3.md

 maintenance equipment usually inserted inside a pipe and moved by internal fluids as an inspection and repair equipment.
-Currently, it is operated by performing pigging using various types of pigs and then checking the collected data to determine whether to repair the pipes.
+Currently, it is operated by performing pigging using various types of pigs and then checking the collected data to determine whether to repair the pipes [^2].
 Suppose multiple AI technologies such as video/signal recognition/analysis technology, sensor technology, communication technology, and robot control technology are combined.
 In that case,